chalkygames123/dotfiles/README.md

 ## Usage

-Back up your applications into `applications`:
+Back up a list of your applications into `applications`:

 ```shell
 ./dump_applications